More military personnel head to the US-Mexico border as officials describe an increase in migrant crossings – KION546

 Some 800 new active-duty personnel are being sent to the border, where 2,500 National Guard members already are serving, Department of Homeland Security officials announced Wednesday night in a call with reporters.

-The move comes as migrant crossings along that border are rising, reaching more than 8,000 apprehensions on Monday, according to a Department of Homeland Security official.
+The move comes as migrant crossings along that border are rising, surpassing 8,600 over the last 24 hours, according to a Department of Homeland Security official.
 That’s up from around 3,500 daily border arrests after the expiration in May of Title 42 triggered new consequences for those who cross the border illegally.
+There were than 8,000 apprehensions on Monday.

+The busiest sectors are Del Rio, El Paso, Lower Rio Grande Valley, and Tucson – each facing more than 1,000 encounters over the last 24 hours, according to the official.
+Eagle Pass is in the Del Rio sector.

+On Wednesday, a 3-year-old boy died as his family attempted to cross the Rio Grande near Eagle Pass, according to a statement from the Texas Department of Public Safety.

 The influx has strained federal resources and overwhelmed already-crowded facilities, officials have said.